-For the basic parameters, users are required to fill in "PD Horizon", "Simulation Settings" and "Probability of Default Implied Rating" (See Figure 12):
+For the basic parameters, users are required to fill in "PD Horizon", "Simulation Settings", "Probability of Default Implied Rating" and "Portfolio Aggregation Setting", (See Figure 12):

 - Users can specify the PD's forward horizon, which is available from 1-month PD to 60-month PD.
 The information concerning the forward horizon can be found in the BuDA white paper. - "Number of simulations" determines the precision of the BuDA estimate.
 BuDA generates simulated possible outcomes under the given scenario and compute the average of the simulated quantity of interest (e.g., the target portfolio's median PD).
 The number of simulations can be specified by users.
-A larger number of simulations will require more computing time, but the result is more accurate. - For "Probability of Default implied Rating" (PDiR2.0), BuDA provides a graph which depicts the overall stress testing results with reference to a letter-based rating scale.
+A larger number of simulations will require more computing time, but the result is more accurate.

+- For "Probability of Default implied Rating" (PDiR2.0), BuDA provides a graph which depicts the overall stress testing results with reference to a letter-based rating scale.
 These labels indicate the PD boundaries for different letter ratings.
 These boundaries are generated with the CRI PDiR2.0 methodology by referencing the credit migration history of a credit rating agency.
 Default is set to referencing the S&P ratings.
-Users can opt for Moody's ratings using the dropdown menu.
+Users can opt for Moody's ratings using the dropdown menu. - Users can also specify the aggregation method used on individual companies stressed PD, which aggregates all the simulated PD on the selected portfolio's company number level.
+The default setting is choosing the mean and median.
+In addition, users can also aggregate by multiple quantile levels should they prefer, which may cater for a more nuanced analysis of distribution of risk in the industry under different stressed scenarios. .